 Muller Hill State Forest

-Over 7.5 miles of forest access roads provide seasonal access for motor vehicles and are used by snowmobilers and cross country skiers in winter.
-A section of the Link Trail passes through the western part of the forest.
-This is a marked hiking trail that links the Finger Lakes Trail with the Erie Canal Towpath.
+Muller Hill State Forest, located in the town of Georgetown, is 3,090-acres and includes diverse terrain and habitats.
+Over 7.5 miles of forest access roads provide seasonal access for snowmobilers and cross country skiers in winter.
+A section of the Link Trail passes through the western part of the forest and is used by hikers.
+This is a marked hiking trail that links the Finger Lakes Trail and with the Erie Canal Towpath.
+There are excellent opportunities for hunters seeking upland game species.
+Large areas of seedling-saplings are present, contributing to habitat preferred by ruffed grouse.

 The forest has a mixture of well-drained and poorly-drained soil.
 The forest cover types on Muller Hill State Forest include pure northern hardwoods (beech, birch, maple, oak, cherry, ash, and basswood), and mixtures of northern hardwoods with several species of conifers.
 The conifers include red pine, Norway spruce and hemlock.
 Large portions of this forest were planted with conifer species.
 All of the red pine and Norway spruce trees on the forest where planted by the Civilian Conservation Corps (CCC's) in the late 1930's.
 About 30% of the forest is comprised of hemlock and hemlock-hardwood mixtures.
 Eastern hemlock is a native conifer and occurs naturally on the forest.